janbodnar/Python-Skolenie/tools.md

 # Python tools

+## Formatter

+Python source code formatters are  automated tools that reformat your Python code according to
+a specific style guide.
+They ensure consistent indentation, spacing, and other stylistic
+elements, making your code:

+- More readable: Consistent formatting improves code clarity for you and other developers.
+- Easier to maintain: Consistent style reduces the risk of introducing errors due to formatting inconsistencies.
+- Adherent to standards: Formatters can enforce project-specific coding conventions.

+Here are a few commonly used Python source code formatters:

+- Black: A popular opinionated formatter with a strict style guide.
+It enforces a single style,
+   making code very consistent.
+- autopep8: A formatter that follows PEP 8, the official Python style guide.
+It offers more flexibility than Black but still promotes consistent style.
+- YAPF (Yet Another Python Formatter): Another flexible formatter with a large configuration options to customize the formatting style.
+- isort: Specifically formats imports in your Python code, ensuring consistent ordering and grouping.

 ## Linter

 A Python linter is a static code analysis tool that helps you identify and fix potential issues